Sgraham6/Sean-Graham-Projects/README.md

 ### Text Mining
 This folder holds files from an 8 week college class on text mining in fall 2022.
 One folder holds the weekly exercises for the first 7 weeks, one holds the files for the final project in week 8 (which includes a PowerPoint presentation and script that were presented to the class), and the last holds the datasets that were used by the previous two.

+### Deep Learning
+This folder holds files from an 8 week college class on deep learning in spring 2022.
+One folder holds six projects completed over the first 7 weeks, one holds the files for the final project (which includes a PowerPoint presentation and script that were presented to the class), and the last holds the datasets that were used by the previous two.
+It should be noted the that "Final Project Part 1" file had to have its outputs cleared, as it would be too large to display otherwise.